CLOSE X

 Time marches on though and there have been several interesting issues this year.
 The backlogs in respect of VAT registration appear to be improving which is a positive and that has been expanded upon in this newsletter.

 The number of letters we receive in respect of late VAT returns setting out interest and penalties has dramatically increased, although I think that is because they send one letter to the business and one to the agent.
-Finally, we are monitoring how quickly HMRC release money owing to clients, now that Repayment Supplement has been removed.
+Finally, we are monitoring how quickly HMRC release money owing to clients, now that the Repayment Supplement has been removed.
 I am glad to say that at the moment they are still being released quite efficiently which is great, and nice to end my message on a positive note!

 Contents: